-Critical Illness Cover for abattoir workers will also generally be available at normal terms.
-You may find that the Total Permanent Disability section of the policy is not available under an own occupation definition, but that of working tasks only.
-Whilst this may seem like a reduction in the cover that you have, Total Permanent Disability is a small aspect of a Critical Illness policy and this should not deter you from the valuable benefit that this cover can provide: insurance against a minimum of 40 illnesses.
+Critical illness cover for abattoir workers will also generally be available at normal terms.
+You may find that the total permanent disability section of the policy is not available under an own occupation definition, but that of working tasks only.
+Whilst this may seem like a reduction in the cover that you have, total permanent disability is a small aspect of a critical illness policy and this should not deter you from the valuable benefit that this cover can provide: insurance for diagnosis of typically 50 critical conditions or more.

-Income Protection for abattoir workers is available with some insurers but you should ensure that an ‘own occupation’ definition is offered to you; this may not be available with all insurance providers.
+You should ensure that an ‘own occupation’ definition is offered to you; this may not be available with all insurance providers.
 An own occupation level of cover means that you can place a claim with the insurer if you are unable to work as an abattoir worker.
-Other definitions of Income Protection provide ‘suited occupation’ or ‘any occupation’ cover which means that any claim that you make will be assessed on a much broader criteria of working capacity; making the chance of a successful claim more difficult.
+Other definitions of income protection provide ‘suited occupation’ or ‘any occupation’ cover which means that any claim that you make will be assessed on a much broader criteria of working capacity; making the chance of a successful claim more difficult.

 Get a Quote

 - Specialist advice with no fees to pay